LuxciumProject/pop-n-lock-theme-vscode/README.md

 # Pop N' Lock Theme by Luxcium ✨

-## 🐲Perfectly balanced TypeScript theme with vivid colours.
+## 🐲Perfectly balanced TypeScript theme with vivid colours

 ## About